 Tools for preserving

-You’ll need these two main tools to make apple chips.
+You’ll need these two main tools to dehydrate apples

 Prepare your apples using a peeler corer!
 I love the cherry apple red colour and it helps that it’s a solid, sturdy cast iron tool I can rely on.